Investigational Procedure for Type 2 Diabetes and Gum Disease

 The trial does not specify if you need to stop taking your current medications.
 However, if you are on anticoagulants, systemic antibiotics, immunomodulators, or long-term corticosteroids, you may need to stop them before joining the study.

-Is the investigational procedure for type 2 diabetes and gum disease safe for humans?
+What evidence suggests that this investigational procedure is effective for type 2 diabetes and gum disease?

 This study is for men and women aged 30-70 with a BMI under 40.
 It's open to those without diabetes or pre-diabetes, as well as those who've had type 2 diabetes for at least six months.
 Participants can also have varying stages of gum disease but must meet specific criteria based on their hemoglobin A1c levels.